JaredPlummer5/weather-api-Sever/README.md

 ## Overview

-This application is a weather API that allows users to get the forecast of a specific location.
-The weather data is stored in a JSON file, and users can query the API using latitude, longitude, or city name.
-The application uses Node.js and the Express.js framework.
+The server is built using Express and enables Cross-Origin Resource Sharing (CORS) to allow requests from different domains.
+It has three main endpoints: root, `/damovies`, and `/weather`.
+The `/movies` endpoint fetches movie data from a third-party API, and the `/weather` endpoint fetches weather data from another API.

 ## Getting Started

-To run this application on your local machine, you will need to have Node.js and npm (Node Package Manager) installed.
-Then, follow these steps:
+To run this code on your machine, follow these steps:

-1. Clone the repository

-2. Install the dependencies by running `npm install` in the terminal
+1. Install the required dependencies by running `npm install` or `yarn install` in the project directory.

+2. Set up the environment variables in a `.env` file.
+It should include a `PORT` variable for the server port and an API key for the weather API.

-3. Run the server by running `npm start` in the terminal
+3. Start the server by running `node server.js` or using a tool like Nodemon with `nodemon server.js`.

-The server will start running on port 3001, and you can access it by going to `http://localhost:3001/weather`.
+4. Access the endpoints using a browser or an API testing tool.

-## Architecture
+### Architecture

-This application uses Node.js and the Express.js framework to create an API server.
-The server listens for incoming requests and responds with weather forecast data.
-The weather data is stored in a JSON file, and the server retrieves the data based on the user's query.

-The API server has one endpoint: `/weather`.
-When the server receives a GET request at this endpoint, it extracts the latitude, longitude, and search query parameters from the request.
-It then searches the weather data JSON file for a location that matches the search query or the latitude and longitude.
-If a matching location is found, the server sends back the weather forecast data for that location.
-If no matching location is found, the server sends back an error message.

-The application also defines a `Forecast` class, which is used to create forecast objects with a specific format.
-This class is used to create an array of forecast objects from the weather data.
+The application is built using Node.js and Express.js for the server.
+It also utilizes the Axios library for making HTTP requests to external APIs.

+The server listens on a specified port (default is 9000) and handles incoming GET requests to different endpoints.
+The `/` endpoint responds with "hello", the `/damovies` endpoint responds with "lets watch [searchQuery]", and the `/weather` and `/movies` endpoints make API requests to retrieve weather and movie data.

+The weather API endpoint fetches weather data for a specified city by sending a request to the Weatherbit API.
+The movie API endpoint fetches movie data for a specified search query by sending a request to The Movie Database (TMDb) API.
+The retrieved data is then processed and returned to the client.

+The server also includes two classes: `Forecast` and `Movie`.
+These classes represent the structure of weather forecast and movie data, respectively.

 ## Change Log

+### 05-09-2023 2:00pm

-09-05-2023 2:00pm - Initial version of the application with the ability to search for weather forecast by latitude, longitude or city name.
+- Initial version of the application with the ability to search for weather forecast by latitude, longitude, or city name.

+### 05-16-2023 7:05pm

+- Added movie API and search functionality for movies.
+- Improved weather API to handle errors and provide better error messages.
+- Refactored code to improve organization and readability.

 ## Credit and Collaborations